 Augmentative and alternative communication (AAC) is a term referring to all communication other than natural speech.
 This includes communication methods that supplement and substitute the natural speech and language of individuals.
-For people with communication challenges and comprehension difficulties, AAC systems are a way to express their feelings, opinions, needs, and wants.
+For people with communication challenges and comprehension difficulties, AAC devices are a way to express their feelings, opinions, needs, and wants.